rstudio-conf-2020/time-series-forecasting/Labs.md

 ### Lab Session 12

-  * Compute seasonal naïve forecasts for quarterly Australian beer production from 1992.
+  * Compute seasonal naïve forecasts for quarterly Australian beer production.
   * Test if the residuals are white noise.
 What do you conclude?

 ### Lab Session 13